 With GOATs such as Eliud Kipchoge and Kilian Jornet representing Maurten, the Swedish energy gel brand, with its sleek black and white packaging, is making waves in the endurance sports scene.

-In this review, let’s take a closer look at some of the company’s scientific claims, and I will share my personal experiences using the Gel100 and Caf100 for a recent race and long training runs.
+This Maurten Hydrogel review will take a closer look at some of the company’s scientific claims, and I will share my personal experiences using the Gel100 and Caf100 for a recent race and long training runs.

 Company founder Mårten Fryknäs, an avid triathlete, set out to solve gastrointestinal distress caused by sports fueling products such as drink mixes and energy gels.